 Health hazards in Israel

-Israel presents very few health hazards.
-New arrivals not used to the summer sun should avoid sunburn, while also ensuring that they are adequately hydrated.
+Living in Israel presents very few health hazards.
+New arrivals who aren't used to the summer sun should avoid sunburn, while also ensuring that they are adequately hydrated.
 Otherwise, a doctor should be consulted prior to travel in order for expats to have the appropriate vaccinations.

 Emergency services in Israel

 Emergency services in Israel are efficient, comprising a high-tech fleet of land, sea and air vehicles.
 Ambulance response times are generally fast and some private hospitals have their own ambulance services.